Breaking Down Retirement Reality for Households With $4 Million Saved

 • Standard income taxes

-It’s also a good idea to sit down with a financial professional to map out your asset location.
-Aligning your traditional, Roth, and taxable brokerage accounts strategically will naturally minimize your ongoing exposure to the IRS.
+Having a health savings account to cover out-of-pocket medical costs, and working with a financial professional to map out your asset location, are two other planning moves worth prioritizing.
+Aligning your traditional, Roth, and taxable brokerage accounts strategically will naturally reduce your ongoing exposure to avoidable taxes.

 Should you aim to save $4 million for retirement?